apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 2   3     6
 {% endhighlight %}

-### Create From Catalog
+### Create using a Catalog

 A TableEnvironment maintains a map of catalogs of tables which are created with an identifier.

-The tables in catalog may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.
+The tables in a catalog may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.

-The tables and views created via SQL DDL, e.g. "create table ..." and "create view ..." is also stored in catalog.
+The tables and views created via SQL DDL, e.g. "create table ..." and "create view ..." are also stored in a catalog.

-You can also access the tables in catalog via SQL directly.
+You can directly access the tables in a catalog via SQL.

-If you want to use the catalog tables in Table API, you can use the "from_path" method to create the Table API objects from catalog:
+If you want to use tables from a catalog with the Table API, you can use the "from_path" method to create the Table API objects:

 {% highlight python %}

 # prepare the catalog
-# register Table API tables to catalog
+# register Table API tables in the catalog
 table = table_env.from_elements([(1, 'Hi'), (2, 'Hello')], ['id', 'data'])
 table_env.create_temporary_view('source_table', table)